-If you wish to film on City Corporation private property please contact the Film team, via the email below, in the first instance.
+If you wish to film on City Corporation private property please contact the Film team in the first instance.
 This applies to all filming and photography regardless of crew size.

-Popular City of London owned properties in the City of London include:
+Popular City Corporation's properties in the City of London include:

 - Tower Bridge, Millennium Bridge, London Bridge, Southwark Bridge and Blackfriars Bridge